 Her interests in the culture and aesthetics of mass democracy led Majumdar to study cinema, in particular Indian cinema.
-Her third book Art Cinema and India's Forgotten Futures: Film and History in the Postcolony is an analysis of global art cinema in independent India.
+Her third book, Art Cinema and India's Forgotten Futures: Film and History in the Postcolony, is an analysis of global art cinema in independent India.
 It is also a book about art cinema as a mode of doing history in a postcolonial setting.
 Art Cinema and India's Forgotten Futures was awarded an Honorable Mention for the Modernist Studies Association Book Prize 2022, and commended for the Kraszna-Krausz Moving Image Book Award 2022.

 Majumdar teaches and writes on conceptual and intellectual history.
 She is currently working on two projects.
 The first addresses subalternity, postcolonialism, and contemporary moves towards the decolonial.
 The second is a collaborative project funded by the University of Chicago Center in New Delhi.
 Majumdar is the principal investigator in this project entitled Enlightenment in the Colony: A Global history of the Hindoo/ Presidency College with Professors Upal Chakrabarti and Sukanya Sarbadhikary (Presidency University).

 Majumdar’s work has been supported by the American Institute for Indian Studies and the Harry Frank Guggenheim foundation.
 She has been a faculty fellow at the Franke Institute for the Humanities, and a visiting scholar at the Max Planck Institute for the History of Emotions, Berlin and IWM, Vienna.